-Try to develop a support network to review work and act as a security net that prevents errors or omissions.
+Try to develop a support network to review work and act as a security net to prevent errors or omissions.
 If you can afford outside help, consider hiring an independent consultant to review your designs prior to completion.

-If you opt for an independent contractor, be sure they are properly vetted or insured.
+If you opt for an independent contractor, be sure they’re properly vetted or insured.
 The last thing you want is for outside help to create new risks.

 You can reduce the risks of a lawsuit, but you can’t eliminate them.
 To make sure legal action doesn’t jeopardize your company, you need the right professional liability insurance coverage to safeguard your investment and keep your business up and running.

 How to protect your company from professional malpractice lawsuits

 Professional liability insurance, also known as errors & omissions (E&O) insurance, is a crucial part of protecting your architecture or engineering services firm.